ndepalma/jlo/README.md

 liblo and Java must be installed on your system to use jlo.

-any jlo client would be started like:
+Any application using jlo would be started like this:

 ```
  $ java -cp <uri of jlo.jar>:<uri of jna.jar>:<more> app_using_jlo